02.11.26

 Because phone service is a basic essential these days, the federal Lifeline program helps low-income households pay for phone and internet service.
-(Note: Although a similar program called ACP was discontinued in 2024 after funding ran out, Lifeline phone service is not ending.)
+However, not every carrier participates — notably, as of March 31, 2026, US Cellular customers will lose their Lifeline discount as T-Mobile takes over that carrier.

 TextNow is the best Lifeline alternative, offering free and low-cost phone service.
 Unlike the Lifeline program, there are no eligibility requirements.
 Everyone can use TextNow, regardless of household income or participation in government assistance programs.

-This means that if you are eligible and sign up for a qualifying phone plan from say, Tracfone, that would normally cost $25 a month, with Lifeline, you would pay as little as $15.75 a month.
-Some providers have plans priced low enough that the Lifeline service completely covers the cost.
+So if you are eligible and sign up for a qualifying phone plan that would normally cost $25 a month, with Lifeline, you would pay as little as $15.75 a month.
+Some providers have plans priced low enough that the Lifeline discount completely covers the cost.

 To qualify for Lifeline, you must meet any one of these requirements: